-The Shankland paper did present a statistical analysis of a portion of Miller's published 1925-1926 Mt.
-Wilson data, concluding that his observations

-...cannot be attributed entirely to random effects, but that systematic effects are present to an appreciable degree" and that "the periodic effects observed by Miller cannot be accounted for entirely by random statistical fluctuations in the basic data.
-[14, p.
-170]

-Also, the Shankland team admitted they

-...did not embark on a statistically sound recomputation of the cosmic solution, but rather [looked for]...local disturbances such as may be caused by mechanical effects or by nonuniform temperature distributions in the observational hut.
-[14, p.
-172]

-In short, they admitted the harmonic patterns in Miller's data could not be due to any systematic measurement error, nor result from any mechanical flaws in the interferometer apparatus itself - while simultaneously admitting a disinterest in computation of any potentially validating ether-drift axis ("cosmic solution") from his data.
-These were important admissions, as the suggestion is, unless they could find some other fatal flaw in his data, Miller had really got it right, and measured a real Earthentrained ether drift.
+The Shankland paper did present a statistical analysis of a portion of Miller's published 1925-1926 Mount Wilson data, concluding that his observations "... cannot be attributed entirely to random effects, but that systematic effects are present to an appreciable degree" and that "the periodic effects observed by Miller cannot be accounted for entirely by random statistical fluctuations in the basic data" (Shankland et al. 1955:170).
+Also, the Shankland team admitted they "... did not embark on a statistically sound recomputation of the cosmic solution, but rather [looked for] . . local disturbances such as may be caused by mechanical effects or by nonuniform temperature distributions in the observational hut" (Shankland et al. 1955:172).
+In short, they admitted the harmonic patterns in Miller's data could not be due to any systematic measurement error, nor result from any mechanical flaws in the interferometer apparatus itself-while simultaneously admitting a disinterest in computation of any potentially validating ether-drift axis ("cosmic solution") from his data.
+These were important admissions, as the suggestion is that unless they could find some other fatal flaw in his data, Miller had really got it right, and measured a real Earth-entrained ether-drift.

 Of interest from the perspective of the politics of science, is the fact that this statistical analysis was not undertaken by any of the four members of the Shankland team listed as authors of the paper!
-The analysis was in fact undertaken by Case physics student Robert L. Stearns, for his Master's Thesis, [28] - Stearns was given only a footnote credit in the Shankland paper.
+The analysis was in fact undertaken by Case physics student Robert L. Stearns, for his Master's Thesis (Stearns 1952)-Stearns was given only a footnote credit in the Shankland paper.

 Stearns, who performed the analysis, informs us about the large amount of data gathered by Miller.
-He mentions the existence of "316 sets of data...by Miller in 1925-26" for the centrally-important Mt.
-Wilson experiments.
-[28, p.
-15-17] Each data set was composed of 20 turns of the interferometer, with sixteen data points per turn (a total of 320 data points per data set).
-Miller noted his work at Mt.
-Wilson was undertaken at four different seasonal "epochs," each of which encompassed a period of around ten days, centred on the following dates: April 1st, August 1st, and September 15th, 1925 and February 8th 1926.
-[7, 10] It must be kept in mind, that these Mt.
-Wilson data from 1925 and 1926 provided the most conclusive and foundational observations for Miller's ether-drift calculations and conclusions, as presented most clearly in his 1933 paper.
-As detailed below, the Shankland team mentions these Mt.
-Wilson data, but in a manner which confuses them with his earlier and less significant efforts, including various control experiments conducted at Case School.
+He mentions (Stearns 1952:15-17) the existence of "316 sets of data . . . by Miller in 1925-1926" for the centrally important Mount Wilson experiments.
+Each dataset was composed of 20 turns of the interferometer, with sixteen data points per turn (a total of 320 data points per dataset).
+Miller noted his work at Mount Wilson was undertaken at four different seasonal "epochs," each of which encompassed a period of around ten days, centered on the following dates: April 1st, August 1st, and September 15th, 1925, and February 8th, 1926 (Miller 1926, 1933).
+It must be kept in mind, that these Mount Wilson data from 1925 and 1926 provided the most conclusive and foundational observations for Miller's ether-drift calculations and conclusions, as presented most clearly in his 1933 paper.
+As detailed below, the Shankland team mentions these Mount Wilson data, but in a manner which confuses them with his earlier and less significant efforts, including various control experiments conducted at the Case School.
 The significance of this confusion of dates will be highlighted momentarily.